Raphael: Philosophers

 χεῖ Chi

-/χ/ Not found in English.
-Much like Spanish "j"
+Not found in English, like Spanish j

 /χ/ Not found in English.
-Much like Spanish "j"
+Much like Spanish “j

 ψ